Derived algebraic geometry of 2d lattice Yang-Mills theory: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Victor Carmona and Alastair Grant-Stuart for useful discussions.
+We also thank the anonymous reviewer for their meticulous report which contained valuable comments and suggestions that helped us to improve our paper.
 The work of M.B.\ is supported in part by the MUR Excellence Department Project awarded to Dipartimento di Matematica, Universit{\`a} di Genova (CUP D33C23001110001) and it is fostered by the National Group of Mathematical Physics (GNFM-INdAM (IT)).
-T.F.\ would like thank ENS Lyon for financial support and the University of Nottingham for their hospitality during his internship project which has led to this work.
-A.S.\ gratefully acknowledges the support of the Royal Society (UK) through a Royal Society University Research Fellowship (URF\textbackslash R\textbackslash 211015) and Enhancement Grants (RF\textbackslash ERE\textbackslash 210053 and RF\textbackslash ERE\textbackslash 231077).
+T.F.\ would like to thank ENS Lyon for financial support and the University of Nottingham for their hospitality during his internship project which has led to this work.
+A.S.\ was supported by the Royal Society (UK) through a Royal Society University Research Fellowship (URF\textbackslash R\textbackslash 211015) and Enhancement Grants (RF\textbackslash ERE\textbackslash 210053 and RF\textbackslash ERE\textbackslash 231077).